mizanur-007/ChatCanvas/README.md

 Features & Functionalities

-•Notification Icon : When a announcement will be created by admin , the number of announcement will show on the icon
+•Notification Icon : When a announcement will be created by admin , the number of announcement will show on the icon.

 •Dropdown menu: Clicking on user avatar a menu will appear